Dear Internet, how I do love thee!…Continue

 Families of children with muscular dystrophy and other muscle disorders often experience a diagnostic odyssey that is too long and too emotionally difficult.
 PPMD, with support from The Centers for Disease Control and Prevention (CDC), created the National Task Force for Early Identification of Childhood Neuromuscular Disorders to address the continued gap between the time when the first symptoms of muscle weakness…Continue

 This is the week I am supposed to rest, relax and store up a bit of glycogen.
 That formula is in every runner’s training plan along with the advice to load up on carbohydrates and I should follow that advice.
-Sunday I run the Disney Marathon along with other families and friends participating in this race as well…Continue
+Sunday I run the Disney Marathon along with other families and friends participating in this race as well as the 5K, Half Marathon in Orlando.
+Oh yeah, there’ll be…Continue

 I was so full of hope for 2013 after what had been the worst year ever.
 Until Friday, January 4th when I heard something that would forever change our lives; my 12 year old son had been diagnosed with Duchenne Muscular Dystrophy.
 When I heard the neurologist give the diagnosis I vaguely understood what he was handing me, a disease that would eventually cripple my son as his muscles slowly weakened.
 But what I read later absolutely stopped my heart and I thought I was going to die.
 I…Continue